Try on a new smile in 60 seconds with Invisalign SmileView!

 • Replace one or more missing teeth without affecting adjacent teeth

-Your Dental Implant Process at Bridgford Dental Practice
+Your Dental Implant Process

 The process of getting dental implants at our Nottingham-based practice involves several stages over a few months.
 It begins with a thorough consultation where we take X-rays and impressions to assess your jawbone, gum health, and the available space for placing an implant.
 Once the planning is complete, the implant is surgically placed into the jawbone under local anaesthetic.
 This implant acts as an artificial root and needs time—usually up to six months—to heal and fuse with the bone.